 The national postal service is Magyar Posta.
 It is considered reliable but can be painfully slow, and international shipping services are extremely expensive.
 While at the post office, expats can also pay bills or buy lottery tickets.

 Expats have reported with amusement that post offices in Hungary often sell all sorts of interesting things, from fridge magnets and beaded necklaces to keyrings and stuffed animals.

 Expats in search of English-language newspapers can pick up a copy of The Budapest Times once a week to get their fix of local news.
 Funzine, published once every two weeks, is targeted specifically at expats and is ideal for those wanting to explore Hungary's culture and entertainment scene.

 Magyar Televízió (MTV) is run by the state.
-It airs four channels and while expats may be lucky enough to catch the occasional news broadcast in English, all programming is usually in Hungarian.
-This network is not to be confused with MTV Hungary, the music channel owned by American network MTV Music Television.
+It airs a few channels and, while expats may be lucky enough to catch the occasional news broadcast in English, all programming is usually in Hungarian.
+This network is not to be confused with MTV Hungary, the music channel owned by American network, MTV Music Television.

 Expats on the hunt for English television should consider purchasing satellite television, which often includes content from familiar channels and networks such as CNN, HBO and BBC.

 ►Learn about managing your finances in Hungary in Banking, Money and Taxes in Hungary

 Are you an expat living in Hungary?